yaegerbomb/BlackPenguin/README.md

 # BlackPenguin

-This is a c++ implentation of taking a cropped screenshot and uploading it to Imgur.
+This is a windows c++ implentation of taking a cropped screenshot and uploading it to Imgur.

 ## Installation